 Annex C: The Scope of the ccNSO

 This annex describes the scope and the principles and method of analysis to be used in any further development of the scope of the ccNSO’s policy-development role.
-As provided in Article IX, Section 6(2) of the Bylaws, that scope shall be defined according to the procedures of the ccPDP.
+As provided in Section 10.6(b) of the Bylaws, that scope shall be defined according to the procedures of the ccPDP.

 The scope of the ccNSO’s authority and responsibilities must recognize the complex relation between ICANN and ccTLD managers/registries with regard to policy issues.
-This annex shall assist the ccNSO, the ccNSO Council, and the ICANN Board and staff in delineating relevant global policy issues.
+This annex shall assist the ccNSO, the ccNSO Council, and the Board and staff in delineating relevant global policy issues.

 Policy areas